futureimperfect/everythingisgray/source/_posts/2013-05-30-on-migrating-from-wordpress-to-octopress.markdown

 ## Setting Up Your Local ~/Sites Directory and Installing Octopress

-On OS X 10.8 the `~/Sites` folder no longer exists in the home directory by default.
-No problem, though, because we can create it, and we'll even get the correct permissions and pretty icon when we do so, (like you do when you create `~/Applications`).
+On OS X 10.8 the ~/Sites folder no longer exists in the home directory by default.
+No problem though, because we can create it, and we'll even get the correct permissions and pretty icon when we do so.

 I also recommend checking out [Anvil][2] for Mac.
 This will allow you to easily manage your local site and give you a .dev domain for testing.
 Best of all, it's free.